Eric Ramsay (football manager)

-Eric Ramsay (born Erik Ramsay on 2 August 1991) is a Welsh professional football coach and former player.
+Eric Ramsay (born 2 August 1991) is an English professional football coach and former player who was most recently the head coach of EFL Championship club West Bromwich Albion.

-Born in England, he was briefly the captain for the Welsh national futsal team.
+Born in England, he was captain of the Welsh national futsal team.

-After a short period playing football in the Cymru Premier, Ramsay began his career as a youth coach at Swansea City before moving to Shrewsbury Town's academy in 2017.
-He worked at Chelsea's academy for two years and, aged 29, became an assistant first-team coach at Manchester United in 2021.
+After a short period playing in the Cymru Premier, Ramsay began his coaching career in the academy of Swansea City before moving to Shrewsbury Town in 2017.
+He later spent two years working in the academy of Chelsea.
+In 2021, aged 29, he was appointed assistant first-team coach at Manchester United.
 He also had a brief coaching spell with the Wales national football team in 2023.
-In February 2024, he became the head coach of MLS club Minnesota United.
+In February 2024, he was appointed head coach of Major League Soccer club Minnesota United.
+In January 2026, Ramsay was appointed head coach of EFL Championship side West Bromwich Albion, but was dismissed on 24 February 2026 after going winless in nine matches.

 Early life

 Born in Shrewsbury, England, Ramsay grew up in Llanfyllin, Wales, and attended Llanfyllin High School.
-After leaving the youth academy at The New Saints, Ramsay made 14 appearances as a player in the Cymru Premier for Welshpool Town, before deciding to attend university and focus on coaching.
+After leaving the youth academy at The New Saints with North Shropshire College, Ramsay made 14 appearances as a player in the Cymru Premier for Welshpool Town, before deciding to attend university and focus on coaching.
 Ramsay was the captain of the Wales national futsal team for the UEFA Futsal Euro 2014 qualifying campaign, a sport he played throughout his time at Loughborough University.